What is a master planand how is it reviewed and approved?

 What are the boundaries of the Barrio?

-For initial planning purposes, the boundaries of the Barrio are considered to be north of Tamarack Avenue, south of Oak Avenue, east of the railroad and west of Interstate 5.
-As part of the proposed master plan, these boundaries may be refined.
+Generally, the boundaries of the Barrio are considered to be north of Tamarack Avenue, south of Oak Avenue, east of the railroad and west of Interstate 5.
+As part of the proposed master plan, these boundaries are refined.

 What is "smart growth" and a "smart growth opportunity area"?